Churton Park: Demographics

-Of those at least 15 years old, 2,448 (43.2%) people had a bachelor or higher degree, and 408 (7.2%) people had no formal qualifications.
+Of those at least 15 years old, 2,448 (43.2%) people had a bachelor's or higher degree, and 408 (7.2%) people had no formal qualifications.
+1,983 people (35.0%) earned over $70,000 compared to 17.2% nationally.
 The employment status of those at least 15 was that 3,222 (56.9%) people were employed full-time, 756 (13.3%) were part-time, and 180 (3.2%) were unemployed.

 Education

-School enrollment zones
+School enrolment zones

-Churton Park is within the enrollment zones for Onslow College, Newlands College, St Oran's College, Raroa Normal Intermediate Amesbury School, and Churton Park School.
+Churton Park is within the enrolment zones for Onslow College, Newlands College, Newlands Intermediate, St Oran's College, Raroa Normal Intermediate, Amesbury School, and Churton Park School.
+Wellington College is also a popular school, however it is not in zone and any pupils will have to enter a ballot to be selected.
+There are two ballots: one for Year 9, and one for Year 10–13.

 Primary schools

 Churton Park has two state primary schools that cater for pupils up to Year 6.
 Churton Park School on Churton Drive is an established school, and the roll has rapidly increased over the years.
 To accommodate these increases, there were many renovations to the buildings between 1997 and 2007.
-In 2006, to help manage roll growth, the School Board proposed an amendment to the zoning policy/area.
+In 2006, and even more major renovations from 2019 to 2023, to help manage roll growth, the School Board proposed an amendment to the zoning policy/area.
 This was heatedly debated in the community as the proposal would have removed several long-standing streets from the Zone.
 The associated community concern, protest action and lobbying by the Campaign for Local Schooling and parent feedback resulted in the announcement by the Ministry of Education in 2007 that a new, larger, school site would be developed in the area.
 On 17 March 2009, Minister of Education Anne Tolley announced that a second primary school would be built in the area instead.

 Amesbury School on Amesbury Drive opened at the start of 2012.
-It has over 80 pupils and is growing.
+It has about 350 pupils and is growing.
 The Amesbury Hall at the school was opened in May by Wellington Mayor Celia Wade-Brown.
 The construction of the hall was funded in part by the proceeds from the sale of part of the school site (which was held as a Reserve) by WCC to the Ministry of Education.
 The Amesbury Hall is available for community use.

-Preschool
+Preschools

-There is a little school on Melksham Drive off Westchester Drive and a kindergarten next to Churton Park School.
+There is a little school on Melksham Drive off Westchester Drive and Churton Park Kindergarten next to Churton Park School.